JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-stddev.png)

-The deviation scope shows the mean deviation on the carriers in the decoded signal, before mapping the carriers to bits.
+The deviation scope shows the mean deviation of the carriers in the decoded signal, before mapping the carriers to bits.
 The Y-axis is in Hz.